Partition and The Law

 Class A mandates (Syria, Palestine, Iraq, Lebanon and Transjordan) recognised the peoples of these territories to have reached advanced stage of development and their independence could be recognised once they have achieved a capacity to govern themselves.
 It is universally and legally accepted that sovereignty in the mandatory territories lie in the inhabitants of the territory in question (Article 22 of the Covenant of The League of Nations).

-Under International Law, Palestine, throughout the Mandatory period, was, therefore, to receive administrative assistance and advice from the Mandatory to help it set up its own government.
-Palestine already had its fixed boundaries, its government institutions, its own currency and, in 1934, its national anthem.
+Under International Law, Palestine, throughout the Mandatory period, was to receive administrative assistance and advice from the Mandatory to help it set up its own government.
+Already, Palestine had its fixed boundaries, its government institutions, its own currency and, in 1934, its national anthem.

-Palestine’s legal position under International Law was clear: it was a provisionally independent state receiving administrative assistance and advice from the Mandatory.
+Palestine’s legal position under International Law was clear: The United Kingdom was mandated Palestine in one piece.
+Article 5 of the Mandate required the Mandatory Power (the UK) to ensure that "no Palestine territory shall be ceded or leased to, or in any way, placed under the control of the government of any foreign power".
+Under Article 22 of the Covenant of the League of Nations, the people of Palestine were to emerge as a fully independent nation at the end of the Mandate.
+Hence, Palestine was considered a provisionally independent state receiving administrative assistance and advice from the Mandatory.
 The sovereignty was vested in the people of Palestine.
 It was a dormant sovereignty exercised by the Mandatory power on behalf of the people of Palestine.

 Article 28 of the Mandate stipulated that at the end of the Mandate, the territory of Palestine would pass on to the control of ‘the Government of Palestine’.
 The termination of the Mandate on 15 May 1948 was to signal the birth of a free and sovereign Palestine in fulfilment of Paragraph 4 of Article 22 of the Covenant of the League of Nations.
 It was supposed to pave the way for the establishment of an independent and sovereign government in Palestine without the intervention of either the United Nations or any other foreign government for that matter.

 It was under the Treaty of Lausanne in 1923 that Turkey finally renounced its administration of the Middle East territories after nearly 500 years of occupation.
-Britain was the Mandatory power in Palestine and the guardian and the trustee of Palestine.
+We repeat until the world listens, that Britain was the Mandatory power in Palestine and the guardian and the trustee of Palestine.
 Its duty was to guarantee the interest and well-being of the country’s inhabitants until the termination of the Mandate and the assumption by Palestine of its independence as a sovereign nation.
 When that happens, the newly independent nation would then be admitted to the League of Nations.
 This was the case with Iraq, Lebanon and Syria.
-They became sovereign nations .
+They became sovereign nations.
 Indeed, this was Britain’s intention in Palestine when it issued its White Paper in 1939.

-The UN had no right in 1947 to even debate the idea of partitioning the country or to dispose of any part of it, or deprive the majority of its indigenous population of their territory or to transfer it to the exclusive use of illegal immigrants.
+The UN had no right in 1947 to even debate the idea of partitioning any country, to dispose of any part of it, deprive the majority of its indigenous population of their territory or to transfer it to the exclusive use of illegal immigrants.
 The General Assembly had no right or jurisdiction to destroy the territorial integrity of Palestine or to propose its partition.
-The British Government, perhaps under the weight of its guilt for abusing the trust the League of Nations had bestowed upon it to protect, guide and assist Palestine achieve its independence at the end of its mandatory period, opted, when it was time to vote, to abstain from voting.

 The United Kingdom did not own Palestine and had no relationship whatsoever with it in 1916 when it agreed with Zionist leaders to issue the Balfour Declaration in November 1917.
-This Declaration remains illegal, invalid and inapplicable even though it was injected into the Mandate for Palestine through power politics.
+This Declaration remains illegal, invalid and inapplicable even though it was injected into the Mandate for Palestine through power politics and lobbying.

 The International Law Digest defines a state as “ a people permanently occupying a fixed territory, bound together by common law, habits, and customs into one body politic, exercising, through the medium of organised government, independent sovereignty and control over all persons and things within its boundaries”.
 In the area labelled Israel today, the majority of the people, at the time of the Balfour Declaration and later when Palestine was partitioned in 1947, were indigenous Palestinians.
 In International Law, the territory of any state must belong to the people of that state.
 The possession of the territory must be a legitimate possession and could not have been acquired by war, conquest or through annexation.